-If the travel has been paid but has not been made for any reason (i.e. illness or other reasons), the relevant expenditure is not eligible.
+If the travel has been paid but has not been made the relevant expenditure is not eligible, except for exceptional and duly justified cases (for example strike, exceptionally bad weather conditions, illness, etc.) which must be duly documented and presented to the FLC as additional documentation.

 Travel insurance costs are eligible to minimise the financial impact on PP in case of such incurrences.